strnadaljaz/strnadaljaz/README.md

 ### 💻 About Me

 I'm a passionate **Full Stack Software Developer** specializing in building modern, scalable web applications using **Next.js**, **Node.js**, and other web technologies.
 I'm currently pursuing a degree in **Computer Science**, continuously exploring new tech and solving real-world problems through code.
+In my free time, I also like to create simple games in C++.

 - 🎓 CS Student from Slovenia
 - 🔧 Tech Stack: Next.js, Node.js, JavaScript, React, MySQL, Python & more